 Kundan Gogia elected first AAP mayor of Patiala

-Aam Aadmi Party has won 43 of the 60 seats in the municipal corporation; Harinder Singh Kohli elected senior deputy mayor and Jagdeep Singh Jagga deputy mayor.
+AAP's Kundan Gogia elected Patiala's first mayor, with party winning 43 of 60 municipal seats.
+Harinder Kohli and Jagdeep Singh Jagga are deputy mayors.

-Aam Aadmi Party councillor Kundan Gogia was elected mayor of the Patiala Municipal Corporation on Friday.
+Aam Aadmi Party councillor Kundan Gogia, 52, was elected mayor of the Patiala Municipal Corporation on Friday.

-This is the first time an AAP leader takes charge as the mayor of Patiala.
+This is the first time an AAP leader has taken charge as the mayor of Patiala.
 His party had won 43 of the 60 seats in the municipal corporation elections held on December 21.

 Polling was held on 45 seats as eight seats had already been won by the AAP unopposed.